KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu.rst

 .. rst-class:: clear-both

+.. _view-screen_grab:

 Screen Grab
 -----------

-Switches the Screen Grab widget on or off.
+Switches the Screen Grab :term:`widget` on or off.

 .. note:: This function has issues and should not be used.
 It has not been maintained for a while.
 There are other tools and applications for screen recording or grabbing available, hence this function will most likely be deprecated.

+.. _view-speech_editor:

 Speech Editor
 -------------

-Switches the Speech Editor widget on or off.
+Switches the Speech Editor :term:`widget` on or off.

 .. figure:: /images/user_interface/menu_reference/kdenlive2304_speech_editor.webp
    :align:  left